 Has your relationship with the character of Rambo changed since you created him?

 Rambo, in my novel First Blood, is a very angry man.
 He went to war.
 He discovered something about himself that made him bitter - that he was good at killing.
 I have a journalist friend here in Santa Fe, New Mexico, where I live, named Robert Nott.
 He's writing a series of articles about war veterans.
 The article he's working on right now is about a helicopter pilot who was in Vietnam, who has PTSD and has had serious psychological repercussions from that war.
 He told Robert that it took him a long time to admit that in war he enjoyed killing, that if he didn't embrace killing, he was going to die.
 That contradiction has haunted him for the rest of his life.
 That's Rambo.
 I modeled him on Audie Murphy, who was America's most decorated soldier of WW2, and whose citation for the Medal of Honor makes anything Rambo did in fiction seem like child's play.
 Audie Murphy didn't adjust to peace time very well.
 He kept a pistol under his pillow and sometimes woke up, screaming and shooting.
 The term PTSD didn’t exist back then, but he sure had it.
 I imagined what would have happened if Audie Murphy came back from the Vietnam War and (like Rambo) grew long hair and a beard as many young men did then, and was hassled by the police, as often happened to young men with beards and long hair.
 I imagined Audie’s angry reaction.
 That's Rambo in the novel.
-I have an essay about this in Rambo and Me: The Story Behind the Story, which is available as an e-book
+I have an essay about this in Rambo and Me: The Story Behind the Story, which is available as an e-book.

 There were 26 scripts for the movie and four different studios.
 Steve McQueen was going to be Rambo at one point, and Sydney Pollack was going to direct it.
 This was in 1975.
 But then someone realized that Steve was in his mid 40s, too old to be a Vietnam veteran at the time.
 A company called Carolco eventually made the film, and the producers – two wonderful guys who I loved hanging out with named Andrew Vajna and Mario Kassar – decided to modify the character for the big screen, to make him less angry and more of a victim.
 They actually killed him in the first cut of the movie, but the test audience objected, so Andy and Mario decided to reshoot the ending, leaving Rambo alive.
 The movie was a hit, and they realized that, by accident, they could do sequels.
 RAMBO II and RAMBO III further changed the character, making him jingoistic.
 President Reagan often referred to that version of Rambo in his press conferences.
 He once said that he’d seen a Rambo movie the night before and now he knew what to do the next time there was a terrorist hostage crisis.
 This is not the same character that’s in my novel or the film adaptation.